The renormalized locally covariant Dirac field: Currents and conservation laws

 \section{Currents and conservation laws}

 As discussed in Remark~\ref{rem:WickUniqueness}, the definition of Wick powers, i.e., time-ordered products at first order, is not unique, but allows for some renormalization freedom.
-For example, to modify the definition of the Wick power $\Psi = \psi^+_A \psi^B$, we can modify the parametrix as
+To ease the discussion, let us introduce a succinct notation for the Wick powers.
+For example, the Wick power $\Psi = \psi^+_a \psi^b$, evaluated in a test tensor $t$ and on a configuration $B$, is given by

+for $t \in \Gamma_c^\infty(M, D_\rho^\oplus M \wedge D_\rho^\oplus M)$, where we pick the component of $B_2$ whose first entry is in the dual Dirac bundle and whose second entry in the Dirac bundle.
+Here $a,b$ stand for combined spinor and gauge indices.
+Derivatives on one of the $\psi$'s translate into derivatives on the corresponding variable of $B_2$.